DarkmatterVale/regex4dummies/README.md

 ## Usage

-To see how to use this library, please see the Wiki part of this Github repository or the docs folder.
+To see how to use this library, please see the new homepage for regex4dummies.

 ## Installation